raju-kolati2323/Payroll_Management_System-Wipro/README.md

 # Payroll Management System

 ## 1. Introduction
-The **Payroll Management System** is a web application designed to automate employee payroll, leave management, and reporting tasks.
+The **Payroll Management System** is a web application designed to automate employee payroll, leave management.
 The system offers **role-based access control** with two main roles: **Admin** and **Employee**.
 It ensures secure operations using **JWT (JSON Web Tokens)** for authentication.